 The Dears is an indie rock band which formed in 1995 in Montreal, Quebec, Canada.
-The band consists of Murray Lightburn (vocals, guitar), Natalia Yanchak (vocals, keyboards), Jason Kent (guitar, vocals), Christopher McCarron (guitar), Rob Benvie (bass), Laura Willis (keyboards, vocals) and Yann Geoffroy (drums).
-Lightburn and Yanchak are the only original members remaining in the band.
-The band's most recent album, "Degeneration Street", was released on 15 February 2011.
+The band currently consists of Murray Lightburn (vocals, guitar, bass), Natalia Yanchak (keyboards, vocals) and Jeff Luciani (drums).
+Lightburn and Yanchak, who have been married since 2005, are the only consistent members of the band.
+The Dears' most recent album, "Times Infinity Volume Two", was released in 2017.

 Without even seeing a performance by The Dears it was easy to recognize the group in Montreal's haunts in the late nineties.
 Dressed in black suits and white shirts, they would descend on bars like the minor legends they were.
 At that time, The Dears were like an unconfirmed rumour of ardour; they were full of possibility, and propelled by passion, alienation, and alcohol.
 Their precious name and the crooning vocals of charismatic front man Murray Lightburn, defined their clean, symphonic pop style.
 Yet the band’s onstage intensity and quiet defiance defied easy categorization.
 Already, at that early stage, their sophisticated content and attitude set them at odds with the music scene of the day.